350th SWW Financial Management team earns ACC award

 |0

-This work, 350th SWW Financial Management team earns ACC award, by Capt.
-Benjamin Aronson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 350th SWW Financial Management team earns ACC award, by SSgt Ericka Woolever, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Financial Management